ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Ad Angles

-I went from carpenter to $50k/month remote sales income.
-Now I show 9-5ers how to get hired in 8-10 weeks and never work for a boss again.
-Apply if you're serious about leaving your job.,Your body's breaking down, your family hates you, your boss drains you.
-Sarah made $10k in month two.
-Jordan went from $5k to $25k monthly.
-Harry's at $50k.
-All remote.
-All within months.
-You could be next.,Tried crypto, side hustles, extra shifts.
-Nothing worked because you were missing the one skill that actually pays: remote sales.
-8-10 weeks to a real remote job, real commission, real freedom.
-Apply here.,The life you see online isn't out of reach.
-It's just one skill away.
-Remote sales.
-I'll get you hired and coaching you to $10k-$50k/month commission.
-Spots closing soon.,You're making $70k at a job you hate.
-Harry makes $50k a month from a remote sales role.
-Same skill, same timeline possible for you.
-1-on-1 coaching plus community.
-Apply to see if you qualify.
+Stuck in a job that's killing you?
+I help 9-to-5ers land remote sales jobs and leave their boss within 8-10 weeks.
+Harry makes $50,000 a month now.,Tried crypto.
+Tried other businesses.
+Nothing worked.
+That's because you were missing the one skill that actually makes money: sales.
+Get a remote job in 8-10 weeks.,Your body hurts.
+Your family hates it.
+Your job drains you.
+Stop trying to fix your life with side hustles.
+Get a real remote sales job that pays.,Sarah made $10,000 in her second month.
+Jordan went from $5,000 to $25,000 monthly in three months.
+Harry's at $50,000.
+They all started at zero.
+So can you.,You don't need another course.
+You need a job.
+I'll get you hired in a remote sales role within 8-10 weeks and show you how to actually earn commission.

 ---

 ## Result Cards
-- **$10,000** — Sarah: earned in her second month, starting from zero
+- **$10,000** — Sarah: earned in her second month, started at zero
-- **$25,000** — Jordan: per month in commission after three months in program
+- **$25,000** — Jordan: now making monthly in commission after three months
-- **$50,000** — Harry: per month in commission after six months
+- **$50,000** — Harry: monthly commission after six months in the program

 ## FAQ / Objection Handling
 **Q: I've done sales training before.
-What makes this different?**
+Why is this different?**
-A: Most sales training teaches you theory.
-This gets you a remote job and builds real commission income.
-You're not learning tactics, you're getting hired and earning within 8-10 weeks.
+A: Most sales training teaches you tactics in a vacuum.
+This gets you hired remotely and paid commission within 8-10 weeks.
+You're not learning theory; you're getting a job and earning while you learn.

-**Q: Is $4000 too much to invest right now?**
+**Q: This is $4000.
+That's a lot of money.**
-A: Sarah made $10,000 in her second month alone.
-Harry went from zero to $50,000 a month.
-The investment pays for itself in the first week of real commission.
+A: Harry makes $50,000 a month now.
+Sarah made $10,000 in her second month.
+If you land one remote sales role, you've paid for this program in days, then you keep the income.

-**Q: I think I should try this by myself first.**
+**Q: I think I'll just try this myself first.**
-A: You've already tried crypto and other online stuff.
-The difference here is you have someone who actually did this showing you exactly what works, plus a community holding you accountable.
-Solo rarely works.
+A: You've already tried that route.
+Crypto didn't work.
+Other online businesses didn't work.
+More shifts didn't work.
+What you're missing isn't effort; it's the right path and someone who's done it showing you exactly how.

-**Q: The problem isn't me, it's the script I'm using.**
+**Q: I don't think it's me.
+I think it's the script.**
-A: Script matters, but getting hired matters first.
-Most people never even get the remote sales job interview.
-That's what we fix in the first four weeks.
+A: The script matters, but so does positioning, confidence, knowing what companies are hiring, and understanding what hiring managers actually want to hear.
+That's what I teach you.